ladomino/college-trackr/README.md

 - As a user, I want to be able to:

 - Create a personalized account

+- Colletes:  List all colleges that a user is able to Track.
-- Save and View specific colleges I have an interest in
+- Colleges:  Save and View specific colleges that are Tracked.
-- Add specific colleges if they are not available
+- Colleges:  Add a colleges if it is not available in the list of colleges for Tracking.

+- Applications: Add/Delete/Edit and View an application to a colleges
-- List all applications that are submitted to colleges
+- Applications: List all applications that are submitted to colleges

-- Add/Delete/Edit and View an application to a colleges
+- Tasks:  List all Tasks for an application that were added.
-- Add/Delete/Edit and View specifc tasks for a college.
+- Tasks:  Add/Delete/Edit and View specifc tasks for a college.

 # Admin Stories
 - As an Admin,  I want to be able to: